caiosaldanha/articles/data_science/Linear Regression - A simple and powerful tool for Data Science & Analytics.md

 At its core, the “linear” in linear regression signifies a relationship that is easily graspable — a line on a graph.
 Visualize a line stretching infinitely in both directions, composed of countless individual points.
 When we plot these points on a graph, we observe only a fragment of the entire line.
 This visible portion represents the essence of linear regression — a graphical representation of the connection between variables.

 ![](https://miro.medium.com/v2/resize:fit:720/format:webp/1*bV88gfhLSLCc1izXcRePag.png)

 *Image from MLExtend Documentation.
 Acessible at mlxtend (rasbt.github.io)*

-Image from MLExtend Documentation.
-Acessible at mlxtend (rasbt.github.io) Linear regression, in its essence, is a method for estimating the linear connection between a dependent variable (often denoted as y) and one or more independent variables (often denoted as x).
+Linear regression, in its essence, is a method for estimating the linear connection between a dependent variable (often denoted as y) and one or more independent variables (often denoted as x).
 For instance, consider a scenario where we seek to comprehend the interplay between product prices and sales figures.
 In this case, sales would be the dependent variable (y), while prices would serve as the independent variable (x).
 The relationship between these variables can be elucidated through linear regression.

 ## Nuances of Continuous and Categorical variables